 43. There’s a massive tower here!

 The 11th tallest tower in the world and the tallest TV tower in Central Asia is the Tashkent TV tower.

 Is Uzbekistan cheap to visit?

-Uzbekistan is a little more expensive than its neighbours - such as Tajikistan - but it is generally affordable to visit.
+Uzbekistan is a little more expensive than its neighbors - such as Tajikistan - but it is generally affordable to visit.

 Do people speak English in Uzbekistan?